abdumalikxs/taskhub/README.md

 ## ⚙️ What It Does

 TaskHub is a **collaborative task manager** built with Django’s MTV architecture.
-It lets users create, edit, complete, and delete tasks while providing an optional **AI-powered assistant** for brainstorming ideas and managing productivity.
+It efficiently lets users create, edit, complete, and delete tasks while providing

 ### ✨ Core Functions